cph0r/bar_raiser/README.md

 BASIC REQUIREMENTS -
 1. Call youtube API every 10 sec with a hard coded query - [x]

-2. create a API to return a paginated response of all stored videos - [x] -> 'https://api_url/view'
+2. Create a API to return a paginated response of all stored videos - [x] -> 'https://api_url/view'
-3. create a API able to search the videos in local db based on title and description - [x] -> 'https://api_url/search/<INSERT QUERY HERE>/'
+3. Create a API able to search the videos in local db based on title and description - [x] -> 'https://api_url/search/<INSERT QUERY HERE>/'

 4. Dockerise the application - [x]